ARTICLE 17 - Sabbatical Leaves

 (i) a sabbatical leave for six (6) months shall be at full Nominal Salary and shall include one-half (½) of the annual vacation; or

-(ii) a sabbatical leave for twelve (12) months shall be at eighty percent (80%) of her/his Nominal Salary and shall include the annual one (1) month vacation; or
+(ii) a sabbatical leave for twelve (12) months shall be at eighty percent (80%) of the member’s Nominal Salary and shall include the annual one (1) month vacation; or

-(iii) a sabbatical leave for twelve (12) months shall be at ninety percent (90%) of her/his Nominal Salary when it is a member’s first sabbatical leave at any university or post-secondary institution, and provided she/he is in the first ten (10) years of her/his academic career, and shall include the annual one (1) month vacation.
+(iii) a sabbatical leave for twelve (12) months shall be at ninety percent (90%) of the member’s Nominal Salary when it is a member’s first sabbatical leave at any university or post-secondary institution, and provided the member is in the first ten (10) years of the member’s academic career, and shall include the annual one (1) month vacation.

-17:09 A faculty member should return to service with the University for a period equivalent to the member's sabbatical (unless causes beyond her/his control prevent this), except if the University waives such obligation.
+17:09 A faculty member should return to service with the University for a period equivalent to the member's sabbatical (unless causes beyond the member’s control prevent this), except if the University waives such obligation.

 17:10 A librarian member shall be entitled to apply for sabbatical leave in accordance with the provisions of this Article 17 which shall apply mutatis mutandis except that,